Create PowerPoint Document in Blazor

 using System.IO;

-Step 7: Create a new MemoryStream method with name as CreatePowerPoint and include the following code snippet to create a PowerPoint document in Blazor Server app.
+Create a new MemoryStream method name CreatePowerPoint and include the following code snippet to create a PowerPoint document in Blazor Web app Server.

 public MemoryStream CreatePowerPoint()